101 Dalmatians (franchise): 101 Dalmatians (1996)

 A 1996 American live-action family comedy film written and produced by John Hughes and directed by Stephen Herek.
 It is the second adaptation of Dodie Smith's 1956 novel The Hundred and One Dalmatians produced by Walt Disney Pictures following the 1961 animated adventure comedy film of the same name.
 The film stars Glenn Close as Cruella de Vil and Jeff Daniels as Roger, the owner of the 101 dalmatians.

 102 Dalmatians (2000)

 A 2000 British-American live-action family comedy film directed by Kevin Lima in his directorial debut and produced by Walt Disney Pictures.
 It is the sequel to the 1996 film 101 Dalmatians and stars Glenn Close reprising her role as Cruella de Vil as she attempts to steal puppies for her "grandest" fur coat yet.
 Among the puppies she plans to use are the children of Dipstick, a son of Pongo and Perdita.
 Glenn Close and Tim McInnerny were the only actors from the first film to return for the sequel.

-Potential third film
+Future

 In May 2021, Glenn Close revealed that while working on Cruella as an executive producer, she wrote a new story as a sequel to the films where she would reprise the role of Cruella de Vil.
 The plot would involve the character in New York City.